NrupParikh/FlutterBasics/README.md

 - It is mutable.
 Means lieable to change.

 ### Scaffold
-- Framework to add material design elements like , AppBar, Floating Action Buttons, Drawers
+- Framework to add material design elements like , AppBar, Floating Action Buttons, Drawers, Bottom Sheets
+- Actual content is in body block

 ### Stack
 - Used for overlapping a widget